Presents Main Services For Tuckpointing

 The Basics of

 So what is tuckpointing?
 Tuckpointing is a restorative process used on stone and brick structures.
-It can be done for aesthetics and repairs, and is normally for preventative maintenance.
+It can be done for aesthetics and repairs and is normally for preventative maintenance.

 During tuckpointing, the old mortar is scraped out and new mortar is put into those spaces.
 This helps to replace old worn and crumbly mortar that is unsightly and can lead to reduced structural integrity.
-It is key to choose the right mortar to match the coloration, and because different mortar strengths should be used for different structures and bricks or stone.
+It is key to choose the right mortar to match the coloration, and because different mortar strengths should be used for different structures as bricks or stones.
 New mortar restores the appearance and strength of your structure.

 When should you call for

 Like many things in life, it pays to be proactive when it comes to tuckpointing.
 Getting maintenance through tuckpointing can help save you from costly restoration down the road.
 If your mortar looks cracked, discolored, and is crumbling or missing chunks, call a tuckpointing contractor.
 They can inspect your mortar and tell you if tuckpointing is necessary at that time.

 It is better to perform tuckpointing sooner rather than later, to help save yourself from structural issues and other damages later on.
 Spending a bit on preventative work now will save you a lot of money on repairs and rebuilds that you will need if you wait too long.